 I hope you found this guide educational, and learned how essential it is for your organization to find and implement a facility management system that aligns with your goals.
 If your organization is looking for a facility management system that tackles the management of your real estate, facilities, capital planning, operations & maintenance, and energy/utilities within just one system, then IWMS software is the ideal solution for you.
 While there is nothing wrong with using any of the facility management point solutions, an IWMS is the most comprehensive platform if you're looking for the true "enterprise" system.

-"You don't want to bolt together best-of-breed solutions.
-You want a single database as that puts the "I" in an Integrated Workplace Management System.
+"You don't want to bolt together a best-of-breed solution.
+You want a single database that puts the "I" in an Integrated Workplace Management System.
 The power of the right IWMS is the structuring and management of the detailed facilities data in a central source."

 Shane Weissinger